maxnachlinger/single-use-file/README.md

 [standard-image]: https://img.shields.io/badge/code%20style-standard-brightgreen.svg
 [standard-url]: http://standardjs.com/

+### Why?

+When your node application gets an uncaught exception, you should log it and shut down.
+The idea is to do something safe since your app is crashing and additional errors might cause it to hang or obscure the root cause of the crash.
+One safe thing is to write the exception to a file and then crash.
+When your app starts back up and connects to everything, it can then read the exception from that file and report the error properly.

 ### Installation:
 ```
 npm i single-use-file --save
 ```

-### Why?

-When your node application get an uncaught exception, you should log it and shut down.
-In other words, do the safest thing so as to not cause more errors.
-One safe thing is to write a file to the filesystem.
-When your app starts back up and connects to everything, it can then read the error file and report the error properly.

 ### Basic Example
 ```javascript